lmc297/besPLOT/README.md

 continuous metadata)

 0e.
 Make sure your matrix does not contain a header (i.e. the first row contains the sample name and metadata for your first sample)

-* For an example metadata file, see section "Metadata File Examples" below

 1. If you have a categorical metadata file, you can upload it by selecting the "Browse" button under "Metadata file (n x 2 matrix)" in the left panel